bruvellu/cephalic-furrow/3-text/furrow.md

 To investigate the impact of cephalic furrow defects, we generated fluorescent lines carrying a membrane marker and a loss of function allele for three genes known to affect cephalic furrow formation (see Methods)---*prd* where the cephalic furrow is delayed [@Blankenship2001-tm], and *btd* and *eve* where the cephalic furrow is absent [@Vincent1997-fa].
 We then imaged the mutant embryos *in toto* using lightsheet microscopy with temporal resolution sufficient to capture and characterize in detail the tissue dynamics during gastrulation and the relative timing of developmental events in the different genetic backgrounds ({@fig:ectopic}a).

-Our recordings show that both *btd* and *eve* embryos form a late fold at the head--trunk interface ({@fig:ectopic}b,c, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).
+Our recordings show that in embryos where the cephalic furrow fails to initiate (*btd* and *eve* mutants), ectopic folds appear at the head--trunk interface near the original site of invagination ({@fig:ectopic}b,c, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).

-These ectopic folds appear 15 min after the cephalic furrow would have formed, when the germ band is extended around 35% of the egg length, and disappear in only 20 min, quicker than the cephalic furrow which stays folded for about two hours ({@fig:ectopic}a,b,d, {@tbl:gbtime}).
+Nearly in every embryo homozygous for *btd* or *eve*, one to four ectopic folds appear on each side ({@tbl:stats}).

 Our high-resolution imaging revealed that both *btd* and *eve* homozygous embryos can exhibit one to four epithelial folds on each side (*btd*=2.3±0.9 n=12, *eve*=1.8±0.7 n=9, see Table S1) while sibling controls (heterozygote embryos for *btd* or *eve*) invariably show a single invagination---the cephalic furrow.

+These ectopic folds appear 15 min after the wildtype cephalic furrow would have formed, when the germ band is extended around 35% of the egg length, and disappear earlier, in about 20 min, when compared to the two hours the cephalic furrow takes to unfold completely ({@fig:ectopic}a,b,d, {@tbl:gbtime}).

 They form either anterior or posterior to the head--trunk boundary and their position varies between individual mutant embryos ({@fig:ectopic}d, {!@fig:vid-dynamics-btd} and {!@fig:vid-variability-btd}).